Iron486/NLP_emotions_classifier/README.md

 In this repository there are the following notebooks:

-- [Preprocessing_EDA_LSTM.ipynb](https://github.com/Iron486/NLP_emotions_classifier/blob/main/Preprocessing_EDA_LSTM.ipynb) is the notebook that I used to preprocess the data, apply exploratory data analysis on datasets and LSTM.
-A 100 GloVe encoding dimension vector developed by [Stanford University](https://nlp.stanford.edu/projects/glove/) was used to embed each word in the dataset.
+- [Preprocessing_EDA_LSTM.ipynb](https://github.com/Iron486/NLP_emotions_classifier/blob/main/Preprocessing_EDA_LSTM.ipynb) is the notebook that I used to preprocess the data, apply exploratory data analysis on datasets and using an LSTM layer.
+A 100 GloVe encoding dimension vector developed by [Stanford University](https://nlp.stanford.edu/projects/glove/) was used to embed the words in the datasets.
 - [EDA_LSTM_50_encodings.ipynb](https://github.com/Iron486/NLP_emotions_classifier/blob/main/EDA_LSTM_50_encodings.ipynb) and [EDA_LSTM_200_encodings.ipynb](https://github.com/Iron486/NLP_emotions_classifier/blob/main/EDA_LSTM_200_encodings.ipynb) that are like the previous one, but using 50 and 200 dimension encoding vectors.
 - [LSTM_Conv1d.ipynb](https://github.com/Iron486/NLP_emotions_classifier/blob/main/LSTM_Conv1d.ipynb) where I applied an LSTM layer with 100 dimesion encoding vectors.
 - [LSTM_LSTM.ipynb](https://github.com/Iron486/NLP_emotions_classifier/blob/main/LSTM_LSTM.ipynb) that is a test with two LSTM layers.
--
+- [Bidirectional_LSTM_Conv1d.ipynb](https://github.com/Iron486/NLP_emotions_classifier/blob/main/LSTM_LSTM.ipynb) where I used a Bidirectional LSTM with a CONV1d layer stacked above it.
 - [Pretrained_BERT.ipynb](https://github.com/Iron486/NLP_emotions_classifier/blob/main/Pretrained_BERT.ipynb) in which I applied BERT.
 - [Pretrained_Bert_stopword_lemmatizer.ipynb](https://github.com/Iron486/NLP_emotions_classifier/blob/main/Pretrained_Bert_stopword_lemmatizer.ipynb)  in which I applied stopword and lemmatization, followed by BERT.
 It was the model with the highest accuracy.
 - [Sentiment_prediction.ipynb](https://github.com/Iron486/NLP_emotions_classifier/blob/main/Sentiment_prediction.ipynb) is a class prediction notebook based on a single sentence that the user gives as input.

+In all the notebooks used for training, I used on top of the layer a fully connected neural network with 6 neurons as output layer and a variable number of neurons, dropout and hidden layers.

 ### PREPROCESSING

-The embeddings where downloaded from here https://nlp.stanford.edu/projects/glove/ and they were transformed into a dictionary and saved so that it required less time to load them.
-The same thing has been done with embeddings of 50 and 200 length-vectors.
+The embeddings where downloaded from here https://nlp.stanford.edu/projects/glove/ , they were transformed into a dictionary and saved, so that it would have required less time to load them.
+The same thing has been done with embeddings of 50 and 200 length vectors.
-The datasets were loaded too and words were tokenized and padded to a fixed maximum length.
+The datasets were loaded too and the words were tokenized and padded to a fixed maximum length.
-Also, labels were encoded based on the train data with the following encoder from keras `LabelEncoder()` and GloVe weights were added based on the words present in the train dataset.
+Also, labels were encoded based on the train data with the following encoder from keras `LabelEncoder()`, and GloVe weights were added based on the words present in the train dataset.

-For BERT models, the words were tokenized with the `AutoTokenizer` class from `transformers` library, using the `from_pretrained()` method and using `bert-base-cased` as argument, since the BERT has .
+For BERT models, the words were tokenized with the `AutoTokenizer` class from `transformers` library, using the `from_pretrained()` method and using `bert-base-cased` as argument, since it yields 2 feature encoding outputs.
 Instead, for the LSTM and the other tested variations `Tokenizer()` method from `keras.preprocessing.text` was used.